blockchain/My-Wallet-V3-Frontend/README.md

     cd ../../..

-Create a static HTML/JS/CSS distribution package in `dist`:
+Create a static HTML/JS/CSS distribution package in `dist`.
+You must use your Github credentials here, because some packages are private:

     grunt dist